 Ephraim Cox and the Badby dancers

 In 1910 Sharp and his friend George Butterworth visited Badby while they were staying in Fawsley.
 They met one of the last of the old local Morris dancers, Ephraim Cox, who was living in Badby at the age of 71.
 He told Mr Sharp that the dances were discontinued about forty years previously, but he could remember the steps and tunes of three dances and the names of about nine others but unless he could remember the tunes he could not recall the steps of the dances.
 Two others – Mr Ashby and Mr Cole added further details which were noted down and details are preserved by The Folkdance and Song Society at Cecil Sharp House in London.
-The photograph on the right shows James Locke, a Badby Morris Dancer.
+The photograph on the right shows a typical Morris dancer of the time.

 Lady Knightley of Fawsley Hall mentions Cecil Sharp in her diary for Friday 18th August 1911:

 "In the afternoon, Florence, Harry Knightley and I motored to Stratford to see some Morris dancing by children from Glastonbury, one of a series of similar entertainments which have been alternating with the Shakespeare plays during the three weeks’ summer season.
 The dances were extremely pretty, with the Avon, with boats and swans for a background and I was interested to make acquaintance with Mr Cecil Sharp who told me he had picked up a tune called Headdon Fawsley, and wanted information about it.
 I must enquire."

 (Source: Politics and Society: The Journals of Lady Knightley of Fawsley 1885-1913, edited by Peter Gordon published by Northamptonshire Record Society)